HEA6 - Delivering a safe, efficient, accessible, sustainable and health-enabling transport system

 - address air quality, carbon emissions and noise pollution;

-- Designing transport infrastructure projects to take full account of the needs of all users, the wider community and place shaping needs of the area, whilst also helping to minimise air quality and noise pollution.
+- Designing transport infrastructure projects to take full account of the needs of all users, the wider community and place shaping needs of the area, whilst also helping to minimise air quality, carbon emissions and noise pollution.

-- Delivering the Strategic Cycle Network and facilities for cyclists which encourage both recreational cycling and the greater use of cycling as a primary mode of transport.
+- Delivering the Strategic Cycle Network and facilities for cyclists which encourage both recreational cycling and the greater and inclusive use of cycling as a primary mode of transport.

 - Delivering a public transport system that everyone can use, including working with the bus companies to provide easier ticketing, clear journey planning and timetable information, and accessible boarding and alighting across the city.